What is Leaseback?

-- Need of Capital: When a company has the needs of capital for further investment then they will go for leaseback transaction.
+- Need of Capital: When a company has the needs of capital for further investment, then they will go for leaseback transactions.

-- Excess Capital and Looking for Good Investment: Purchaser or lessors who are entering this transaction only want to make a good return on their investment.
+- Excess Capital and Looking for Good Investments: Purchaser or lessors who are entering this transaction only want to make a good return on their investment.

 Example of Sale and Leaseback Transaction

 Now we will understand sale & leaseback transaction with the help of one practical example:

 Some years ago airline companies were using this type of arrangement the reason for this arrangement was since the cost of the plane, as well as the operating cost of an airline company, is very high and they have the pressure of reducing the ticket price for capturing the market and for competition in the market.

 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion